NDAB16012U Modelling and Analysis of Data (MAD)

 Multiple internal examiners.

-If the student is not qualified for exam participation, qualification can be achieved by hand-in and approval of equivalent written assignments or course assignments that has not previously been approved.
-Hand-in deadline is two weeks prior to the exam.
+If the student is not qualified for the exam, qualification can be achieved by submitting and approval of equivalent written assignments or course assignments that has not previously been approved.
+The assignments must be submitted two weeks prior to the re-exam.

 Criteria for exam assesment